Nek5000/nekRS_doc/source/other_resources.rst

    The test functions :math:`v` no longer appear explicitly in the algebraic system.

-Table :numref:`tab:opsem` lists the ``opSEM`` functions and their corresponding discrete operators.
-The following notation is used:
+:numref:`tab:opsem` lists the ``opSEM`` functions and their corresponding discrete operators.
+The following notations are used:

 - :math:`D_x, D_y, D_z`: first-order derivative operators in the
   :math:`x`, :math:`y`, and :math:`z` directions.
-- :math:`B`: multiplication by the (lumped) mass matrix.
+- :math:`B`: multiplication by the diagonal (lumped) mass matrix.
 - :math:`G`: gather–scatter averaging,
   :math:`G = M^{-1} Q Q^{T}`, where :math:`Q` is the finite-element gather
   matrix, :math:`Q^{T}` is the scatter, and :math:`M` is a diagonal matrix of